Angevon-1/manual_baldursgate2_angevon/docs/setup_en.md

 ## Required Software

 - The latest [version of Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases) (not pre-release)
-- Baldur's Gate 2: Shadows of Amn, classic or Enhanced Edition
+- Baldur's Gate 2: Shadows of Amn, classic or Enhanced Edition.
+The PC version is recommended, but there is support for console releases as well.
 - The latest BG2 apworld from this github's releases page.
 (NONE YET)
 - (optional) The latest version of the [Universal Tracker](https://github.com/FarisTheAncient/Archipelago/releases) apworld.